Objective

 - Allowing a user to either click a pin or the place within the Place Search Element, to show more details about that particular place.

-The principle of this step will be the same whether the application is using
+The principle of this step is the same whether the application is using a nearby search or a text search.

-Add a global variable to your JavaScript code to store the place markers.
-This will allow you to remove them when the search changes, and handle click events to display place details.
+First, add a global variable to your JavaScript code to store the place markers.
+This will allow you to remove them when the search changes and to handle click events.

 let markers = {};

-- Loop though the Place Search Element results and add a marker for each one.
+- Loop through the results from the Place Search Element and add a marker for each one.

-- Set the bounds of the map so all markers are visible.
+- Adjust the map's bounds so all new markers are visible.

 async function addMarkers() {